Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

+\textit{Description.} Controlled paraphrasing is a conditional sequence-to-sequence text generation task in which a model produces semantically equivalent text while adhering to predefined control signals, such as paraphrase type (e.g., modal verb changes) \citep{WahleGR23a, VilaMR14a, KovatchevMS18a}, target characteristics like quality \citep{BandelASS22a}, or structural constraints such as syntactic form \citep{ChenTWG19a, KumarAVT20a}.

+\textit{Modeling.} To generate paraphrases in a controlled manner, most prior work focuses on the encoder side of text-to-text systems. \citet{WahleGR23a} show that paraphrases of a specific type can be generated using autoregressive models like BART \citep{LewisLGG20a} or PEGASUS \citep{ZhangZSL20a} by conditioning the encoder on task-specific prompts or labels.
+Several approaches introduce explicit structural control. \citet{ChenTWG19a} and \citet{KumarAVT20a} employ semantic and syntactic encoders for syntax-controllable paraphrase generation, while \citet{YangBXZ22} encode constituency trees with Transformers to capture parent–child and sibling relations, constraining outputs to a given syntactic template.
+Beyond structural control, \citet{BandelASS22a} directly regulate paraphrase quality by conditioning generation on semantic similarity as well as syntactic and lexical distance.
+This enables the model to trade off meaning preservation and lexical and syntactic variation during decoding.
+Finally, \citet{ZhangDLY21a} leverage manifold sentiment information to guide paraphrase generation.

 The ETPC dataset \citep{KovatchevMS18a} comes with the extended paraphrase typology.
 This includes granular annotations of the categories morphology-based, lexicon-based, lexico-syntactic-based, syntax-based, discourse-based, and other changes.
 Though it only includes 5k samples and shows a balanced distribution of covered topics \citep{BeckerWRG23}, other datasets usually lack such granular type annotations.
 However, some other datasets focus on one specific paraphrase type like sentence splitting \citep{BothaFAB18} or entailments \citep{WilliamsNB18a}.
-Overall, we see that datasets are abundant for specific paraphrase types like sentence splitting, while other aspects like polarity changes, syntax control, or sentiment control require more specific datasets to be released or the adaption of non-paraphrasing research on controllability \citep{GhoshCLM17, HuangZJS20, YangLLY23, SeoJJH23, YangK21}.
+Overall, we observe that datasets are abundant for specific paraphrase types, such as sentence splitting, whereas other types, such as polarity changes, syntax control, or sentiment control, require more specialized datasets.
+An additional avenue is to adapt non-paraphrasing research on controllability \citep{GhoshCLM17, HuangZJS20, YangLLY23, SeoJJH23, YangK21}.